QuantEcon/lecture-source-py/source/rst/career.rst

 Interpretation:

-* If both job and career are poor or mediocre, the worker will experiment with a new job and new career
+* If both job and career are poor or mediocre, the worker will experiment with a new job and new career.

-* If career is sufficiently good, the worker will hold it and experiment with new jobs until a sufficiently good one is found
+* If career is sufficiently good, the worker will hold it and experiment with new jobs until a sufficiently good one is found.

-* If both job and career are good, the worker will stay put
+* If both job and career are good, the worker will stay put.

 Notice that the worker will always hold on to a sufficiently good career, but not necessarily hold on to even the best paying job.

-The reason is that high lifetime wages require both variables to be large, and the worker cannot change careers without changing jobs
+The reason is that high lifetime wages require both variables to be large, and the worker cannot change careers without changing jobs.

-* Sometimes a good job must be sacrificed in order to change to a better career
+* Sometimes a good job must be sacrificed in order to change to a better career.

 Exercises
 =============